 Please share your access requirements/ needs with the team at the point of booking to make sure that they can book the most suitable seats for your visit.

 Contact our Accessibility Team by telephone (9.00am – 5.00pm Mon - Fri, 10.00am - 4.00pm Saturdays), or by email.

 Or call us on: 0161 950 5229

-Please note that Upper Tier seats are very steep and are not advised for the elderly, infirm or those with an aversion to heights.
+Our Upper Tier seating is very steep and is not advised for the elderly, infirm or those with an aversion to heights.
 If any of these apply, please do not purchase seats in the Upper Tier as relocation on the night is not possible.